meshery/meshery/docs/pages/guides/meshmap.md

 **Step 3.
 Working with visualizer mode**

 You can visualize your replicaset, pods, deployment, secrets on the canvas.
 Also, they can be filtered as per their namespaces.
 On clicking an item in the canvas, its details will appear in the details section on the right.
-Additionally, many other options, like opening an interactive terminal for a pod and container, are provided under the "Actions" button in the right panel.
+Additionally, many other options, like opening an "Interactive Terminal (Text-based interface for executing commands)" and "Stream Container Logs (Real-time display of container logs)" for a pod and container, are provided under the "Actions" button in the right panel.

 <a href="{{ site.baseurl }}/assets/img/meshmap/meshmap-visual.png"> <img style="border-radius: 0.5%;" style="width:700px;height:auto;" src="{{ site.baseurl }}/assets/img/meshmap/meshmap-visual.png"/> </a>

 Click on "Interactive Terminal" button, after clicking the Open Interactive Terminal button, an interactive terminal for the selected componenet will get open.

 <a href="{{ site.baseurl }}/assets/img/meshmap/meshmap-visual-terminal.png"> <img style="border-radius: 0.5%;" style="width:700px;height:auto;" src="{{ site.baseurl }}/assets/img/meshmap/meshmap-visual-terminal.png"/> </a>